FreeRADIUS/wiki.freeradius.org/modules/Rlm_ldap.md

 ### LDAP xlat

-The ldap module now supports LDAP URLs in xlat strings.
+The ldap module now supports LDAP URLs in [[xlat strings|Rlm_expr]].
 That is you can now add LDAP URLs in the configuration options and hopefully shortly also in the users file.
 The strings will be of the following form:
 <pre>
  %{ldap:ldap:///dc=company,dc=com?uid?sub?uid=%u}
 </pre>